The 8 Best Cat Litters of 2026 πΎ

 What is the best low-dust cat litter?

 World’s Best Cat Litter (corn-based) produces the least dust of the 8 picks on this list.
 Boxiecat Pro-Formula is the best low-dust clay option.
-If dust is the primary health concern (asthma, respiratory sensitivity), natural or premium clay is better than generic clay litters.
+If dust is the primary health concern (asthma, respiratory sensitivity), natural or premium clay is generally better than generic clay litters β consult your vet if respiratory symptoms are a concern for your cat.

 What is the best cat litter for odor control?